Participation in European offshore wind power projects

 Rapid development of offshore wind power generation in Europe

-The European Union("EU”) aims to increase its use of renewable energy to 20% of the EU’s total energy consumption by 2020.
+The European Union("EU”) aims to increase its use of renewable energy to at least 32% of the EU’s total energy consumption by 2030.
 In connection with this, offshore wind power generation is growing rapidly in Europe.
 This technology involves large turbines installed in the sea that harness the power of the wind to produce electricity.
 Wind farms are currently being constructed in earnest, mainly in the North Sea, which borders Norway, Denmark, Germany, the Netherlands, Belgium, France and the United Kingdom(“UK”).

 The greatest advantage of offshore wind power generation is the absence of physical obstacles to wind, such as mountains and buildings.
 This increases efficiency in energy conversion and facilitates output projection.
 The vast open spaces of the sea are also convenient for the transportation of turbine blades, a headache for onshore wind power projects situated on restrictive land sites.
 The North Sea is particularly suited to wind farms since shallow waters stretch out for over 40 kilometers off the coast.

 Sumitomo Corporation entered the offshore wind power business in 2014.
 Under a strategic partnership with Parkwind, a Belgian offshore wind company, we participated in Belwind, Northwind and Nobelwind wind farm projects, then in operation, under construction or in development in the North Sea.